discordjs/guide/guide/interactions/slash-commands.md

 ### Guild commands

 Guild application commands are only available in the guild they were created in, if your application has the `applications.commands` scope authorized.
+This is ideal for testing commands you're still developing before deploying them globally.

 In this section, we'll be using a script that is usable in conjunction with the slash command handler from the [command handling](/creating-your-bot/command-handling.md) section.